 This document also specifies the registry information that can be used to specify the overall RRAS configuration.
 These registry settings can be managed remotely using the [MS-RRP] protocol.
 Additionally, for site-to-site connectivity, the settings to be used to connect to a remote site are specified in the form of a phonebook file.
 This document also specifies the format of the phonebook file used by RRAS server.

-As a part of remote management of RRAS implementation, a management application should use the RPC and DCOM methods to manage the RRAS implementation actively (while RRAS is running).
-When RRAS is not active, the configurations should be managed through the registry information.
+As a part of remote management of RRAS implementation, a management application uses the RPC and DCOM methods to manage the RRAS implementation actively (while RRAS is running).
+When RRAS is not active, the configurations are managed through the registry information.
 The management application can use the phonebook file format to specify the connection configuration to be used for site-to-site connections.

 Sections 1.5, 1.8, 1.9, 2, and 3 of this specification are normative.
 All other sections and examples in this specification are informative.